How to Rebuild Your Confidence After a Setback

 Step 1: Acknowledge the Pain Without Shame

-Before you can rebuild, you need to allow yourself to feel the emotions that came with the setback.
+Before you can rebuild, allow yourself to feel the emotions that came with the setback.
 Suppressing or ignoring them only delays healing.
+Give yourself permission to say:

 • “This hurt.”